awsdocs/aws-sct-user-guide/doc_source/agents.oltp.md

       A port prompt appears\.

    1. Provide a port number\.
-Choose an unused port number for the DMS agent to listen on for AWS SCT connections\.
+Choose an unused port number for the data extraction agent to listen on for AWS SCT connections\.
 The default is 3554\.
 You might have to configure your firewall to allow connectivity\.

 The output is as follows, confirming that the service is started\.